Theseus-Aegis/GTArmory/addons/rename/README.md

 - M856A1: Enhanced performance tracer round.
 - M995: Armour Piercing round.
 - MK262: Match-quality round that is more effective at longer ranges than standard M855.
-- MK318: Enhanced variant of the M855, Designed to better penetrate objects with increased consistency.

 ##### 5.7x28
 - SS190: Standard Ball round.